- 0.1 Objectives

 Online students must have enough time to do regular activities each week or their risk of dropping out or failing the course will increase dramatically.
 In particular learners need timely feedback or comments on their activities, from the instructor and from other students.
 When you choose your activities take into account your workload as well as the students’.

-Most online courses are overstuffed with WAY too much content and not enough consideration is given to what students need to DO, CONNECT and EVALUATE.
+Most online courses are overstuffed with WAY too much content and not enough consideration is given to what students need to ABSORB, DO, CONNECT and EVALUATE.
 Developing an appropriate structure of learning activities is a key step to achieving quality in online courses.

 Earn Your Badge